 What some pro-choice advocates say about this passage: The second line of the passage indicates, at most, that the Psalm-writer was fashioned in his mother’s womb, but does not say when this fashioning occurred (could be the second trimester, could be the third, …) or when it was completed.
 And, again, Scripture indicates more is needed besides “fashioning,” “forming,” or the like to result in a human being or person, per scripture such as Genesis 2:7.

 Some pro-choice advocates also say: Even if “book” refers to DNA, the last four lines say, at most, these three things: “God saw the Psalm-writer’s unformed limbs.
 They were recorded in the Psalm-writer’s DNA.
 The Psalm-writer’s limbs were eventually formed.”
-The passage does not say when these three things occur, much less when the unformed became a human being or person (could be second trimester, could be third, …).
-Regardless, this is the psalmist (King David or another human) speaking to God, not God speaking.
+The passage does not say when these three things occur, much less when the unformed became a human being or person (could be second trimester, could be third, could be upon breath, could be …).
+Regardless, this is the psalmist, King David or another human, speaking to God, not God speaking.

 Three: Luke 1:44